Chiuri254/nyumba-kumi/README.md

      **Output Example**: Navigate to the login page

-* The program should navigate to pages with photos for a specified location when a  location is clicked:
+*  The program should navigate to sign up page when Sign Up is clicked on the login form:

-     **Input Example**: Click on **Nairobi** on the navigation bar
+     **Input Example**: Click on Sign Up on the login form

-     **Output Example**: Redirected to a page with photos taken in Nairobi
+     **Output Example**: Redirected to the sign up page

-* The program should navigate to the searched category when a category is entered on the navigation search:
+*   The program should navigate to the login page when Logout is clicked on the navigation bar:

-    **Input Example**: Enter fashion in the navigation search
+    **Input Example**: Click on Logout on the navigation bar

-    **Output Example**: Redirected to the page with photos on fashion category
+    **Output Example**: Redirected to the login page

+*  The program should direct the user to their neighborhood page when logged in and already has a neighborhood:

+     **Input Example**: Log in

+     **Output Example**:Redirected to their neighborhood page

-* The program should navigate home page when the app name is clicked on the navbar:
+* The program should direct the user to the index page with neighborhood listings when logged in and has no neighborhood:

-     **Input Example**: Click on **The Photo Garage** on the navigation bar
+    **Input Example**: Log in

-     **Output Example**: Redirected to the home page
+    **Output Example**: Redirect the user to the index page with neighborhood listings

+* The program should navigate to the admin dashboard when one logs in as an admin:

+    **Input Example**: Login in as Admin

+    **Output Example**: Navigate to the admin dashboard

 ## Setup/Installation Requirements
 To start using this project use the following commands: